 The movie features traditional casting with a predominantly white, male ensemble, and its narrative does not critique traditional identities.
 The story focuses on classic Western themes without incorporating explicit diversity, equity, or inclusion elements.

-Tombstone is a historical Western that does not feature any discernible LGBTQ+ characters or themes.
-The narrative centers on historical events and figures, with no elements related to LGBTQ+ identity or experiences present in the story.
+Tombstone does not feature any identifiable LGBTQ+ characters or themes.
+The narrative is centered on historical events and figures of the American Old West, with no elements related to queer identity or experiences present in the story.

 The movie does not contain any action or adventure elements.